Investing in Enterprise Fund

 Most importantly, the fund is designed to allow you to meet the needs of your business, achieve your vision and secure your future.

-Loans are repayable over a period of up to 10 years.
+Loans are repayable over a 10 year period.
 Appropriate security must be available for the loan.
 We will discuss our requirements for security with you during the assessment process.

 Purpose of this fund